What you need to do if you manufacture or import tobacco products in the UK.

 - they arrive at your premises

-Find out more about scanning and the information you’ll need to send to your repository.
+Find out more about scanning and the information you’ll need to send to the UK gateway.

 Get an anti-tamper device